Love Food, Hate Waste: Food Waste Action Week

+Household Food Management Survey

+WRAP publishes an annual Household Food Management Survey tracking self-reported household food waste.
+The 2025 survey found a 21% increase in waste of four key monitored items (bread, milk, potatoes and chicken) compared with the previous measure, the fourth-highest level recorded since 2018; 27% of respondents were classified as "higher" food wasters, rising to 33% among 18–44 year-olds.

 End of use-by date

 In relation to the Love Food Hate Waste campaign, UK minister Hilary Benn announced plans to end the use of use-by dates as he sees them as a major cause of food waste.
 There are plans to replace the use-by date with new technologies such as a time temperature indicator.